 “Our 346xp should be in a museum as a testament to the longevity that can be achieved when a saw is taken care of.
 We have been very impressed with how many hours we have been able to get out of these little two-stroke motors.
 We believe this is in large part because we do not use gas containing ethanol, and use strictly AMSOIL synthetic two-stroke oil.”

 AMSOIL SABER Professional is recommended for any mix ratio up to 100:1.
 What mix ratio do you use?

-Learn more about Soderlund’s Wood Mill and the quality of work they offer here.
-If you own a chainsaw, whether it’s used traditionally or as an art medium, check out our 5 Expert Chainsaw Maintenance Tips to keep your equipment running strong.
+Learn more about the artists at Soderlund’s Wood Mill and the quality of work they offer here.
+If you’re a chainsaw artist or use a chainsaw around your property, check out our 5 Expert Chainsaw Maintenance Tips to keep your saws running strong.